Meatfucker/avernus/README.md

 There is a basic python client available in modules/client.py

+# Features:

+- A fairly simple LLM chat endpoint.
+Supports model switching but not chat templates yet
+- Basic rag support which is detailed in the install instructions.
+- SDXL support for multiple models, image2image, controlnets, and ipadapters.
+- Flux Support.
+Only dev is currently supported. image2image and controlnets are supported. ipadapters are implemented but waiting on an upstream bugfix to work.

 # Install:
 Run the install script for either windows or linux depending on your operating system.